 - An overgrowth of skin cells (keratinocytes) and an increase in keratin, a sticky protein that makes up these cells

 - An overgrowth of acne bacteria (C. acnes) in the pore

 How some regular acne lesions become cystic acne lesions

 A whitehead or blackhead can heal on its own and go away.
-However, sometimes, they erupt inside the follicle, leading to the development of inflamed, red pimples, that can fill up with pus and get a white or yellow center.
-Normally, these pimples heal on their own when the body either absorbs their contents or the contents drain to the surface of the skin.2
+However, sometimes the buildup inside the pore becomes too much for the walls of the pore to handle and the pore walls break.
+This leads to the development of inflamed, red pimples, that can fill up with pus and get a white or yellow center3, what someone might refer to as a "zit" or "pimple."
+Normally, pimples heal on their own when the body either absorbs their contents or the contents drain to the surface of the skin.4